-Last month, the Verizon enterprise team shared a Data Breach Digest (DBD) to shine a light on the complexity of breaches and their necessary responses.
+The Verizon enterprise team recently shared a Data Breach Digest (DBD) to shine a light on the complexity of breaches and their necessary responses.
 With applied use-case scenarios to illustrate the reality of these situations, the report provides a clear account of historical breach types and their patterns, so we can do our best to reduce the impact of their inevitable occurrence.

 Before we get into the more doleful details, they’ve offered the good news that there aren’t thousands of unique attacks that businesses have to worry about, because it’s usually a case of “combinations of actors, actions, assets and attributes” that are consistent when we’re talking about data breaches.
 That means, we can better predict and identify them.
 Success in their identification begins with learning and recognizing incidence patterns, so effective planning and preparation can be done.